budarin/react-http-ssr-bootstrap-project/README.md

 -   React
 -   SSR
--   babel 7 - для точной транспиляции под выбранные платформы и скорости транспиляции
+-   babel 7 - for better tuning transpiler capabilities
 -   webpack 4
 -   HMR
 -   typescript (as typecheccker not transpiller)